hasakura12/k8s-helm-nginx-ingress/README.md

     memory: 128Mi
 ```

-Finally, we need to deploy metric-server and we could do it by `minikube addons enable metric-server`, but there is a known issue ([Docker Kubernetes (Mac) - Autoscaler unable to find metrics](https://stackoverflow.com/questions/54106725/docker-kubernetes-mac-autoscaler-unable-to-find-metrics)).
-So we need to have a workaround by editing a deployment.yaml.
+Finally, we need to deploy metric-server.
+We could do so by `minikube addons enable metric-server`, but there is a known issue ([Docker Kubernetes (Mac) - Autoscaler unable to find metrics](https://stackoverflow.com/questions/54106725/docker-kubernetes-mac-autoscaler-unable-to-find-metrics)).
+So we need to manually deploy it as a workaround.
 ```
 $ git clone https://github.com/kubernetes-incubator/metrics-server.git
 ```
 Edit the deploy/1.8+/metrics-server-deployment.yaml
 ```
 containers:
 - name: metrics-server